Our Approach to Sustainability

 We have continued to spread happiness that cannot be found anywhere else throughout the community.

-The OLC Group has evolved from a Theme-Park operator to an operator of a themed resort and has expanded into other areas of the market, but our core value remains unchanged.
-We remain committed to “invigorating people's lives by offering magical dreams, moving experiences, delight and contentment” because “spreading happiness” is our guiding principle.
+The OLC Group has evolved from a Theme Park operator to an operator of a Themed Resort and has expanded into other areas of the market, but our core value remains unchanged.
+We remain committed to “invigorating people's lives by offering wonderful dreams, moving experiences, delight and contentment” because “spreading happiness” is our guiding principle.

-At the OLC Group, we believe in the importance of direct dialogue with our customers, employees, shareholders and investors, corporate sponsors, vendor and suppliers, licensors and partners, collaborators, local communities and local governments, and we put this belief into practice in the course of our daily work.
+At the OLC Group, we believe in the importance of direct dialogue with our customers, employees, shareholders and investors, corporate sponsors, vendor and suppliers, licensors and partners, collaborators, local communities and local governments.
+We put this belief into practice in the course of our daily work.

 Case Examples of Communication with Stakeholders